 And since there are always more tasks than people to do them, it’s easy to see why crisis management is a problem.

-Or why during a crisis we just keep making large suitcases instead of biting the bullet and switching over to what our customers want.
+Or why, during a crisis, do we keep making large suitcases instead of biting the bullet and switching over to what our customers want?

 When you’re fighting for your life, the urge to stay with what you know and where you are comfortable is natural and completely understandable.